 I’ve also conducted dozens of school principal interviews on the hiring side.
 None of this is boasting, but instead to let you know that I’m drawing from real experiences.
 Real successes.

 I want to help you land that principal job you really want.
-If you haven’t seen it yet, check out my interview tips for teachers and principals.
+Start by creating a powerful principal resume.
+Check out my interview tips for teachers and principals.
 Then, use this comprehensive list of principal interview questions to prepare.

 It will dramatically increase your chances of getting the job you want.